caseconverter/caseconverter/README.md

 ## Contributing

+For now, if you want to submit your version of the code, please create an own folder with all the source files in the **/src** folder of this repository.
+Create a pull request and your code, after a brief review, will be merged to the repository.

+Please, don't change or send pull requests to the live verion of the site, which is located in the **/docs** folder.

 ## Live Version

 The sources of the latest production version can be found in the **/docs** directory.
 The live version is always available at [CaseConverter.cc](https://caseconverter.cc/).